Home for Global Students

 Visit Downtown Madison

-Downtown Madison spans seven blocks and is bustling.
-If you come to the city, Downtown Madison is one of the must-visit things to do in Madison, Wisconsin.
-It has beautiful scenery and shops.
+Downtown Madison is one of the must-visit things to do in Madison, Wisconsin.
 Lake Mendota and Lake Monona are lakes on either side of Downtown Madison that offer stunning views.
 The famous State Street and Capitol Square are the political, cultural and commercial centres of Madison.
 State Street connects Parliament Square to the University of Wisconsin-Madison, where you can delve into the history and culture of Madison.
 At the same time, the Dane County Farmers’ Market, one of the largest outdoor farmers’ markets in the United States, is also here.
 It occurs every Thursday and Saturday in the square in front of the Parliament Building.
 In winter, Monona Bay hosts ice boat races that attract many visitors.

 Enjoy the view at Memorial Union Terrace

 Memorial Union Terrace is an iconic place in Madison.
 It is located on the campus of the University of Wisconsin-Madison and is dedicated to honoring Wisconsin residents who died in World War I. Visiting it is one of the must things to do in Madison, WIS.
 At the same time, it is also a popular place for students and tourists to relax, gather and enjoy the lake view.
-There are many places to eat, including the famous Mem Union ice cream.
 In the summer, it is very lively, with weekly outdoor concerts and film screenings, attracting a large number of students and tourists.

 Experience culture at Dane County Farmers' Market

 If you like the buzz, heading to Dane County Farmers’ Market is one of the must things to do in Madison, WI, this weekend.
 It is one of the largest farmers markets in the United States and is located on Parliament Square.
 There are more than 260 stalls here, and the goods sold are grown or made by the parents of the stalls.
 Fresh fruits and vegetables, speciality foods and handicrafts will give you a profound experience of Madison’s most down-to-earth culture.
-Of course, if you want to visit, it’s best to bring cash, which is still the most convenient payment method.
-At the same time, you also need to carry shopping bags to purchase goods easily.
+If you want to visit, it’s best to bring cash.

 Madison Children’s Museum is one of the best family things to do in Madison, WI.
 This is a creative and interactive children’s museum in the city centre.
 There are lots of entertainment that kids are interested in, such as Possible-opolis, Rooftop Ramble, Wonderground, Art Studio and Frank Lloyd Wright Exhibit.
 Here, children of different ages, like Mushihe, let them learn science, culture and art in interaction.
 It’s an excellent place for families to visit.